dantman/elite-vr-cockpit/GETTING-STARTED.md

     Personally I recommend the following bindings:

-    * `Primary fire`: Primary on the Joystick
+    * `Primary fire`: Primary on the Joystick side
-    * `Secondary fire`: Secondary on the Joystick
+    * `Secondary fire`: Secondary on the Joystick side
     * `Boost`: Secondary on the Throttle
     * `Chaff`: Primary on the Throttle

 ## 7. Joystick HAT/POV switches
 On the joystick side only (usually right-handed), there are up to 2 different POV/HAT switches available to be bound.
-*There are no POV/HATs available on the throttle side*
+*There are no POV/HATs available on the throttle side, even if your controller has thumbsticks*

 The cockpit screen will list which POVs are available to you, based on your controller.
 Look at the screenshot below for an example with Vive Wands:
 - POV 1 up/down/left/right are mapped to edge presses and POV1 Button is mapped to a 'center press'
 - POV2 directions can be accessed by sliding on the trackpad, but ia POV2 button is **NOT** available

+- For controllers that have thumbsticks instead of trackpads, the POVs can be accessed by moving the thumbstick or clicking

 ![Trackpad HAT Regions](Images/ScreenshotPOVSwitches.png)